EmilyOIG/asr_labs/README.md

 ```

 After running the last command, the default browser will be opened automatically and you can view all the files with jupyter notebook.
-Every week, we update new labs, and you will need to `git pull` the repository.
+We will update the repository regularly (at least every week), and you will need to `git pull` the repository.
-By doing so, you will obtain the solutions, amendments of files and bug fixes.
+By doing so, you can obtain the solutions, amendments of files and bug fixes.
 If you are not familiar with Git, the safest thing to do is to make a copy of the file you would like to edit (e.g. to make a copy of `asr_lab1.ipynb`, you can run `cp asr_lab1.ipynb asr_lab1_copied.ipynb`) and only make changes and run the codes in the copied files (`asr_lab1_copied.ipynb` in the example).
 To get updates, all you need to do is to run `git pull` in the `asr_labs` directory (of course, you will have to `cd` to this directory first).

+**NOTE: You are recommended to run `git pull` every time you `cd asr_labs` to obtain the latest files**

 **NOTE: When you run `git pull`, you may get an error as below**